SoroushGhodrat/user-management/README.md

 Before you begin, ensure you have met the following requirements:

+- You have installed the latest version of [Node.js](https://nodejs.org/en/download/).
-- You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/).
+- You have installed the latest version of [npm](https://www.npmjs.com/get-npm).

 ## Cloning the Project